area17/twill/docs/.sections/block-editor.md

 - Not running npm run twill-build

 ### Adding repeater blocks
-Let's say that you have an Articles module, and you would like to include an _Accordion_ section, where you would like any number of accordion items, each of which having a _Header_ and a _Description_.
+Here's a more advanced use case.
+Let's say that you have an Articles module and you would like to include an _Accordion_ section, where you would like any number of accordion items, each of which having a _Header_ and a _Description_.
 You would like the entire accordion to be treated as a block, to be dragged and dropped wherever you need it.

 - On the Article (module) form make sure there is a _block_editor_ form field: